tytydraco/yessleep/out/Theres_A_Safe_In_My_Wifes_Basement_She_Wont_Tell_Me_Whats_Inside.md

  Looking at me like she was trying to memorize something.

 "Okay," she said.
 "Just remember.
-This is what you wanted."
+This time, this is what you wanted."

 "What do you mean this time?"